Purdue-CS193/homework-0-weicheng998/index.md

+# Weicheng's First CS193 Homework

+## Graded Part
+### A list of my favorite things about CS193
+- Very kind instructors - our peers!
+- Well-documented instructions
+- Friendly and innovative classmates

 ## Welcome to GitHub Pages

 You can not use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.